aregsar/aregsarblog/blog/2020/laravel-app-with-mysql-in-docker/index.md

 ## Persisting data between docker container runs

+To check that the database data is persisted on our local machine we need to stop then restart the containers and check if the data is still available.

+We can stop the contaier by running:

 ```bash
 docker-compose down
 ```

-Try connecting to mysql see failure.

-Bring the services back up.
+If we try to connecting to the MySQL server now we should see it fail to connect since the server is not running anymore.

+We need to check the `./data/mysql` directory where we should see the persisted database files.

+We can then bring the MySQL service back up by running:

 ```bash
 docker-compose up -d
 ```

-See the connection is working again

-Check data/mysql directory to see the persisted database files
+And now we should see that the database connection is working again and that the tables and data that we previously had in the database should still be there.